woossi0/suite/docs/usermanual/source/sysadmin/ubuntu/index.rst

 #.
 Search or the ``port`` property (around line 63) and change it to the desired value.

 #.
 Restart PostgreSQL.

+.. note:: If you are using a virtual machine, you will need to adjust the port forwarding settings in your virtualization software to ensure that the new port is accessible to the host machine.

 Working with Tomcat
 -------------------